FiniteSingularity/obs-quick-access-utility/README.md

 ![Search Dock](.github/assets/images/search-dock.png)

 ## Quick Search
-Quick search provides a search pop-up that can be summoned and dismissed using a user-defined hotkey.
+Quick Search provides a search pop-up that can be summoned and dismissed using a user-defined hotkey.
 As you interact with the pop-up, it works exactly like a search dock, but quickly gets out of the way when you are done using it.
+To use the Quick Search feature, you need to set up a hotkey.
+Go to `File -> Settings`, then select `Hotkeys`.
+Find the `Opens Quick Search` field, and assign a hotkey.
+I find that `Ctrl + Space` works great.

 ![Quick Search](.github/assets/images/quick-search.png)